 I’ve covered Unity quite a bit over the past two years, and quite frankly, it’s been nothing but good news.
 This time it’s more of a mix of good and bad, really.
-Probably more good than bad, depending on how ya look at it.
-Anyway, while the end of Web Player is near, browser support for the Unity engine isn’t going anywhere.
+Probably more good than bad, depending on how you look at it.
+Anyway, while the end of Web Player is near, Unity browser support isn’t going anywhere.
 It’s just… changing.
-Evolving, one might say?

-What I’m referring to is the process of moving away from plugin-based content, like the Unity Web Player, seeing how sooner rather than later, no current browser will support such.
-Unity developers interested in publishing their creation on the web aren’t left without an alternative however, as WebGL export (currently in preview) will be the go-to in its place.
-Whether it’s a viable alternative remains to be seen, because as far as I can tell, most still resort to the tried-and-true Web Player.
+What I’m referring to is the process of moving away from plugin-based content, like the Unity Web Player, seeing how sooner rather than later, no current browser will support it.
+Unity developers interested in publishing their creations on the web aren’t left without an alternative, however, as WebGL export (currently in preview) will be the new go-to.
+Whether it’s a viable alternative remains to be seen, as most still flock to the tried-and-true Web Player.

 They [Unity] are working on a way to get old(er) Web Player content running in browsers without NPAPI support, but I wouldn’t hold my breath as it’s likely a complicated and lengthy process.
 As such, if you’re working on a Unity game and want to make it playable on the web, I’d strongly recommend using WebGL instead of the soon-to-be-deprecated Web Player, as the latter would likely limit your user base due to a lack of support.

 That said… go make some games!